-1. Focusing on tasks rather than reaching the ultimate goal.
+1. Focusing on tasks rather than reaching the ultimate goal

 Making it a point to get to know your team members and engage them in conversation can help you pinpoint what makes them tick and how to bring out the best in them to achieve your aims.
-It is important to get your vision across, and you can’t do that if you merely check in once in a while.

-3. Not sticking to your own leadership style.
+3. Not sticking to your leadership style

-You can learn from other leaders in history and in your business, but don’t mimic them when it comes to your leadership style.
+You can learn from other leaders in history and your business, but don’t mimic them when it comes to your leadership style.
 Learn from them.

-Develop your own style and stick to it to become a leader who stands out from the crowd.
+Develop your style and stick to it to become a leader who stands out from the crowd.
 Showing up and being your best self will inspire others.
 (But also learn as much as you can about great and successful leaders.)

-4. Resisting change.
+4. Resisting change

-I definitely learned this the hard way.
+I learned this the hard way.